ibrahimcinaroglu/Malaga-Streetview-Challenge/README.md

 International Journal of Robotics Research33(2) (2014)
 ```

+### Dataset Details

-## A visual localization challenging dataset with wide-baseline based on a part of Malaga Urban Dataset
+A visual localization challenging dataset with wide-baseline based on a part of Malaga Urban Dataset

 ![pipeline](https://github.com/ibrahimcinaroglu/Malaga-Streetview-Challenge/blob/0ae489a642c10613e0a44a7dc84c827eb5aa0232/Streetview_Downtown_Samples.png?raw=true)

-### Image Details
 The RobotCar Seasons dataset uses images captured with the Grasshopper 2 Left, Right, and
 Rear cameras mounted on the vehicle used to create the original RobotCar dataset.
 The
 images provided with the RobotCar Seasons dataset have been undistorted.